 3. Explore Chisos Basin

-There's also easy access to numerous trails of varying lengths and difficulties.
+Numerous trails of varying lengths and difficulties are also easily accessible.
 We opted for the easy 1.9-mile Chisos Basin Loop Trail, which led to a deer encounter and plenty of pretty views.

 Hiking Trails